alexdong/consilio/README.md

 This command will prompt you to enter the topic you'd like to discuss.
 The topic will be saved as `discussion.md` in the topic directory.
 You can use this command to start a new discussion or to switch to a different topic.

-The topic directory will be set as `topic` in the config.toml file through the `cons config set topic YYYY-MM-DD-{Topic_Slug}` command.

 Flags:

 - `-l`, `--list`: List all the topic directories in the `~/.consilio` directory.